Why are these policies necessary?

 Point #3: E-Commerce Considerations

-For e-commerce sites, the policy should detail the safeguards for a user’s private financial information collected to process transactions.
-This includes credit card numbers, social security numbers, or bank account information.
+For e-commerce platforms, the policy must stipulate the protective measures in place for personal financial information gathered to facilitate transactions.
+This encompasses data like credit card details, social security digits, or banking account particulars.

 Point #4: 3rd Party Information Disclosures